s0md3v/nano/README.md

 #### Everything Else
 This is my first php thingy so if there's way to do what I did in a better way please let me know or open a pull request.\
-This 39 characters of code is licensed under **MIT license** which basically means you have to give me credit if you want to redistribute or modify it.
+The nano project is licensed under **MIT license** which basically means you have to give me credit if you want to redistribute or modify it.